tolg-voice/tolg/README.md

-# Tolg Vocoder: Neural LF glottal vocoder for generative source-filter speech synthesis and modification
+# Tolg: A classical and neural LF glottal vocoder for generative source-filter speech synthesis and modification

 ## Acknowledge